 Director, Genomics Technology Laboratory

 Jeffrey Conroy leads the research and clinical laboratory development team in the Center for Personalized Medicine and Molecular Pathology.
 He oversees and directs the technical implementation of advanced diagnostic tests (ADT) from target design through validation as a clinical assay.
 He built a state of the art CLIA certified next-generation sequencing (NGS) laboratory that has received NYS CLEP approval for OmniSeq Target, a compendium ADT for cancer.
-Prior to joining Roswell Park Cancer Institute in 1996, Jeffrey was Supervisor of the Molecular Cytogenetics Laboratory at University Hospitals of Cleveland where he developed and implemented some of the earliest molecular diagnostic laboratory developed tests.
+Prior to joining Roswell Park Comprehensive Cancer Center in 1996, Jeffrey was Supervisor of the Molecular Cytogenetics Laboratory at University Hospitals of Cleveland where he developed and implemented some of the earliest molecular diagnostic laboratory developed tests.
 At RPCI, he was responsible for the day-to-day operations of several large NIH human and mouse genome mapping projects and maintains active participation with industrial partners for new technologies and chemistries.
 Jeffrey also serves as Co-Director of the RPCI Genomics Shared Resource and has overseen its expansion to offer over 50 genomics-based services, and a user base of over 200 investigators per year.

 Eduardo Cortes Gomez